ogra/effetune/readme.md

 5. Click a plugin's name to expand/collapse its settings
 6. Use the ON/OFF button to bypass individual effects
 7. Remove plugins using the trash can icon

+### Using Presets

+1. Save Your Effect Chain:
+   - Set up your desired effect chain and parameters
+   - Enter a name in the preset input field
+   - Click the Save button to store your preset

+2. Load a Preset:
+   - Type or select a preset name from the dropdown list
+   - The preset will be loaded automatically
+   - All plugins and their settings will be restored

+3. Delete a Preset:
+   - Select the preset you want to remove
+   - Click the Delete button
+   - Confirm the deletion when prompted

+4. Preset Information:
+   - Each preset stores your complete effect chain configuration
+   - Includes plugin order, parameters, and states

 ### Plugin Selection and Keyboard Shortcuts